-Score 1: Less than one year for evaluation, or less than effective - needs improvement.
-When used in cases other than a faculty member who is in her/his first year at UMW, this rating implies that the faculty member is only barely meeting the minimum expected level of performance and that room for significant improvement exists.
+Does not meet expectations.
+This rating implies that the faculty member is not meeting the minimum expected level of performance and that significant improvement is needed.
 Recommendations for improving performance should be discussed with the faculty member as part of the annual evaluation process.
-Performance in professional activity needs improvement when there is no discernible record of contribution to the faculty member's discipline and/or scholarship of teaching through activities directed toward professional peers beyond the campus.
-In this case, the faculty member gives evidence that he or she is engaging in work necessary to maintain currency in the profession or discipline, but efforts to do more are unsuccessful or sporadic or may have been directed too narrowly to colleagues on campus or to an audience not well connected to the faculty member's primary professional peers.
-It is important for the chair and the dean to understand the specific constraints which contribute to this faculty member's record of professional activity and work to develop a plan for increased professional activity within those constraints.
+Performance in professional activity needs improvement when there is no discernible record of contribution to the faculty member's discipline and/or scholarship of teaching through activities directed toward professional peers beyond the university, for instance because such efforts have been unsuccessful or sporadic, or may have been directed too narrowly to colleagues on campus or to an audience not comprised of professional peers.
+Failure to fulfill minimum performance criteria listed in 6.3 as they relate to professional activity is also cause for this rating.
+This rating may also be assigned for failure to take steps for improvement in consultation with the chair as a consequence of a previous year's rating.